DSXiangLi/DecryptPrompt/README.md

     - CogAgent: A Visual Language Model for GUI Agents
     - Mobile-Agent-v2: Mobile Device Operation Assistant with Effective Navigation via Multi-Agent Collaboration
     - WebCanvas: Benchmarking Web Agents in Online Environments
+    - The Dawn of GUI Agent: A Preliminary Case Study with Claude 3.5 Computer Use
   - software engineer
    - Agents in Software Engineering: Survey, Landscape, and Vision
    - ChatDev: Communicative Agents for Software Development